emmatu2/Hungry_Critter_Game/README.md

-Hungry Critter is a simple console-based game where you control an insect (Ant or Spider) to collect leaves while avoiding boundaries on a 20x20 board.
+Hungry Critter is a simple game where you control an insect (Ant or Spider) to collect leaves while avoiding boundaries on a 20x20 board.
 Choose between an Ant or a Spider as your critter.

 Each critter moves differently: